 When treating leaky gut, it is critical to eliminate gut stressors in your diet and environment while promoting the regeneration and function of the gut.

-Although there is no medical standard for treating leaky gut syndrome, many knowledgeable physicians employ the 4-Step Resolution approach when treating leaky gut.
+Although there is no standard for treating leaky gut syndrome, many knowledgeable physicians employ the 4-Step Resolution approach when treating leaky gut.

-The first step is to eliminate toxic or inflammatory foods from the diet.
+The first step is to eliminate toxic or inflammatory foods from your diet.
 Cutting products such as dairy, processed sugars, and alcohol reduces gastrointestinal stress.
 Furthermore, avoiding or removing environmental toxins such as pesticides and BPAs further supports gut stability.

 Typically, leaky gut syndrome destroys the balance of good bacteria in the gut.
 To fully restore gut function, a healthy balance of good bacteria must be restored.
 Taking probiotic supplements and glutamine, an amino acid that supports intestinal metabolism and function, can be useful.